home-assistant/home-assistant.io/source/_integrations/atag.markdown

 ## Sensor

-The `Atag` sensor platform provides additional metrics reported by the One, which are not part of either the Water-Heater or Climate platforms.
-You can disable unwanted entities in the UI if needed.
+Not all metrics reported by the One are part of either the Water-Heater or Climate platform.
+Additional sensors are added to Home Assistant to monitor these metrics, which can be disabled in the UI if preferred.
 Navigate to `Configuration`, `Entities` and select the entity you wish to disable.
-The following entities will be added to Home Assistant:
+The following sensors will be added to Home Assistant:

 ### Sensors enabled by default